 One of the most prolific game developers to ever come from the United Kingdom, Rare has been putting out quirky, entertaining, and unique games for decades.
 Some of its greatest titles were bundled together in the Rare Replay, a compilation that begins with games from the early ‘80s right up to the Xbox 360.

 These include classic beat-‘em-ups like Battletoads, cult fighter Killer Instinct, and the whimsical Viva Piñata, all fully playable on Xbox One.
-With older arcade and NES titles, there’s even a rewind feature that makes the games far more forgiving, so younger players will still be able to enjoy them.
+With older arcade and NES games, there’s even a rewind feature that makes the games far more forgiving, so younger players will still be able to enjoy them.

 Sea of Thieves (also on PC)